2008 United States House of Representatives elections in Texas: District 20

+Predictions

 District 21

 Longtime representative Lamar S. Smith was the only Republican to win among the five congressional districts realigned as a result of a Supreme Court ruling that declared the nearby 23rd District unconstitutional as a result of allegations of diluted Hispanic voting power during the controversial 2003 Texas redistricting.
 Smith ended up being moved into a district that now encompasses several northern San Antonio suburbs as well as the Texas Hill Country and western parts of Travis County.
 The district includes a heavily Democratic portion of Austin, including the area around the University of Texas at Austin.
 However, it is no match for the heavily Republican areas around San Antonio.
 The Supreme Court decision restored a large amount of territory that had been shifted to Henry Bonilla's district in 2003.
 Smith won 60% of the vote in 2006 against six challengers, including two Democrats, in a special election that resulted from the ruling.
 Smith was renominated, while no Democrats ran in the 2008 primary.

+Predictions

 District 22

 The 2008 election for Texas's 22nd congressional district was held on November 4, 2008, as part of the United States House of Representatives elections for the 111th United States Congress.
 Pete Olson defeated the incumbent Nick Lampson.

 This race was considered a key race because the seat was previously held by former House Majority Leader Tom DeLay, as well as the fact that the seat was represented by a Democrat, Nick Lampson, whose victory was largely attributed to Republicans being forced to run a write-in campaign.
 The Republican candidate was Pete Olson who faced the incumbent, Lampson.

 Olson clearly led the race in the weeks leading up to election day.
 On October 22, 2008, poll by John Zogby and the Houston Chronicle stated that Olson had a 17-point lead over Lampson.
 On October 30, 2008, Larry Sabato predicted in his Crystal Ball newsletter that Olson's congressional race to be a "Republican Pick Up."